lanceleau02/nibbler/README.md

 You can find the list of the available packages on: https://mesonbuild.com/Wrapdb-projects.html

 **Rebuild:**
-To avoid using the Makefile to rebuild the source and lib files, you can use the `ninja -C build` command.
+To avoid using the Makefile to rebuild the source and lib files, you can use the `ninja -C build install` command.